viliRocha/Game-Dino-Offline/README.md

 # Game-Dino-Offline

-A Google dinosaur game clone that I made using javascript, the p5play librarie and also electron.
+A Google dinosaur game clone that I made using javascript, the p5play library and also electron.

+## Execute the project

+to execute the project, use: `go run .` and then open http://localhost:8080 on your browser

+## More

 Here you can play it: **https://vilirocha.github.io/Game-Dino-Offline/**